-Molekule leverages a technology called photoelectrochemical oxidation (PECO) that destroys pollutants, rather than trap them like standard High Efficiency Particulate Air (HEPA) filters which is the technology used in most air purifiers.
+Molekule leverages a technology called photoelectrochemical oxidation (PECO) that destroys pollutants, rather than trapping them like High Efficiency Particulate Air (HEPA) filters which is the technology used in most air purifiers.

-Theoretically, this system is more effective than HEPA filters because it can reduce levels of gaseous contaminants which HEPA can’t.
+Theoretically, this system is more effective than HEPA filters because it can reduce levels of gaseous contaminants, while HEPA can’t.

 Below is a video Molekule published explaining how their PECO technology works:

 Real Customers Review Molekule

 Amazon is a better resource for honest customer reviews than a brand's website in our opinion.

 Molekule Air Large Room has been reviewed over 700 times on Amazon with an average review rating of 4.3 out of 5 stars.